 Tidbits he passed along about apes included the curious claims that they live mostly in hollows eating apples and nuts, that one of their number in England once defended a bunny from a weasel, and that baboons enjoy the milk of sheep and goats.
 Of the seal's fur, he wrote:

 Its hair is reputed to be of such a wondrous nature that the skins or belts are worn by mariners.
 When thunderstorms, tempests and other inclement weather is nigh, the hair shall rise and bristle, but when it turns still and mild, it shall lay down smoothly.

 The full title of Gesner's final book was A Book on Fossil Objects, Chiefly Stones and Gems, their Shapes and Appearances.
 In Gesner's time, a fossil was any interesting object found in the ground, including items of inorganic origin.
-(When it came to guessing at the organic origins of fossils, Gesner had a mixed record.
-Fossil sea urchins, for example, he sometimes attributed to sea urchins and sometimes classified as snake eggs.)
-He divided the fossils he described into 15 categories, in a classification scheme that today seems a little odd:
+When it came to guessing at the organic origins of fossils, Gesner had a mixed record.
+Fossil sea urchins, for example, he sometimes attributed to sea urchins and sometimes classified as snake eggs.
+In his book, he divided the fossils he described into 15 categories.
+Gesner was a smart man and a thoughtful scholar, but his taxonomy was this:

 Gesner apparently liked specific, thorough categories and titles.
 In 1556, he published a pamphlet entitled Little Commentary on Rare and Admirable Plants Called Lunariae, Either Because They Glow at Night or for Some Other Reason.